Sanglorian/orcus/Orcus Monsters - current.md

 * Large or larger humanoid related to ogres or true giants: Giant.
 * Can freely or regularly change its form: Shapechanger.
 * Is made up of many smaller creatures: Swarm.
 Resistance to Melee and Ranged X, vulnerability to Near and Far X.
-* Gives the rider one or more benefits or powers: Mount.
+* If ridden, gives the rider one or more benefits or powers: Mount.

 ### Role